iExecBlockchainComputing/documentation/for-developers/confidential-computing/create-your-first-sgx-app.md

 docker push <docker-hub-user>/tee-scone-hello-world:1.0.0-debug
 ```

-Congratulation you just built your first TEE application.
+Congratulations, you just built your Scone TEE application.

 {% hint style="info" %}
 The `sconify.sh` script prints the generated docker image name, you must retag this image and push it on dockerhub.